 This will change as you work on becoming more securely attached

 There is increasing evidence that a partner’s attachment security plays an important role as a motivation to maintain and persist in a relationship.
 Attachment security is also a factor in an avoidant’s willingness to open themselves up to the risk of hurt and rejection.

 Safety and security for an avoidant (and for yourself) is even more important if there was distancing and hostility following the break-up.
 With time, your ex will be able to trust that you want what is best for them.
 It reassures an avoidant that you will be there for them when they need closeness; and will give them the space they need when they need their own space and time.

 Repeated experiences of felt security are a necessary condition for mitigating the negative effects of a partner’s attachment insecurity.
 Repeated experiences of felt security also provide the opportunity for both of you to grow closer together; and for attraction and love to grow.

-You can’t directly change your ex’s attachment style; but you can show up in ways that encourage your ex to reciprocate.
+While you can’t directly change your ex’s attachment style, you can show up in ways that encourage your ex to reciprocate.